Ideas from CES 2017: 5G in Your Future

 The panel was consistent in suggesting that 2020 was going to be when most people (presumably, in technologically advanced nations) would get their first taste of 5G; Wikipedia is less optimistic, suggesting the early 2020s for when the final standard would be released.
 Draft standards will exist between now and then, but because the drafts can and will change, those buying hardware (or companies investing in networks) may suffer an early adopter penalty if their devices aren’t fully compatible with later drafts or the final standard.
 So while a 5G modem chip is already available, don’t rush out and buy devices using it.

 5G deployment may be delayed in the United States for two additional reasons.
-The first is network investment; our telecom carriers invested heavily in 4G LTE networks and they may balk at moving to 5G until they’ve effectively recouped that investment.
+The first is network investment; our telecom carriers invested heavily in 4G LTE networks, and they may balk at moving to 5G until they’ve effectively recouped that investment.

-Second, as with earlier networks, rollout in the United States might also be delayed by its large rural geography, as well as relatively light regulation for cellular networks, whereby the major carriers decide their own plans for upgrades and competition.
+Second, as with earlier networks, rollout in the United States might also be delayed by its vast rural geography, as well as relatively light regulation for cellular networks, whereby the major carriers decide their own plans for upgrades and competition.
 Nothing that I’ve heard of in 5G allows for wide-area coverage from a single cellular tower, so urban areas will almost certainly get 5G coverage first — along with major arterials between cities.
 Less-populated areas will lag behind.

 Beyond that, of course, your devices must support 5G before the fancy network does anything for you.
 Some manufacturers will introduce it early to compete on technology, but if Apple isn’t among them, you’ll have to wait longer for a 5G-enabled iPhone.